ajmotylinski/Data_Viz_Final_Project/README.md

 ![bin.png](https://github.com/ajmotylinski/Data_Viz_Final_Project/blob/main/Resources/bin.png)

 ## Feature Engineering

 ## Split into Training and Test Sets
+For the Logistic Regression and Random Forest Classifier we used the default values for train_test_split

 ## Model Choice
 ### K-Means
 Using Clustering (k-means) as the unsupervised machine learning model.
 This model was chosen to help identify how the data is clustered together.